How Long Should I Keep My Skincare Products?

 - DO toss out eye products after you’ve had an eye infection

-- DON’T store your products in the refrigerator.
-Skincare formulas are designed to withstand the average fluctuations in temperature, but not long-term heat or cold storage—that means keeping your products in your fridge reduces their lifespan and stability.
+- DON’T store your products in the refrigerator unless there are temperature requirements stated on the product packaging.
+Skincare formulas are designed to withstand the average fluctuations in temperature, but not long-term heat or cold storage—that means keeping your products in your fridge when you do not have to, reduces their lifespan and stability.

 - DON’T store products in direct sunlight (for example, don’t keep them on a sunny windowsill)